pharmacome/curation/indra.rst

 This document describes a procedure for using `INDRA <https://github.com/sorgerlab/indra>`_ for acquiring automatically extracted relations in BEL for curation.

+Code supporting this workflow can be found at https://github.com/bel-enrichment and the accompanying manuscript can be cited as [1]_:

+..
+[1] Hoyt, C. T., *et al* (2019). `Re-curation and Rational Enrichment of Knowledge Graphs in
+       Biological Expression Language <https://doi.org/10.1101/536409>`_. *bioRxiv*, 536409.

 1. Identification of target entities
 ------------------------------------
 Curation begins from a seed list of entities.
 Often, this will be genes of interest